-1. How do find out about this Schedule of BST Supported Races or a list of other activities?
+1. How do find the Schedule of BST Supported Races and practices?

 2. How do you register for one of the Enhanced races and is there a deadline for doing so?

 If you see a race on our Enhanced schedule, the “Schedule of BST Supported Races,” there is a link (the blue underlined words) that will take you directly to the appropriate website.
 As for a deadline, that will be listed but please do not wait until the last minute.
-Most USSA races (which all of these are) have caps and some tend to fill up very quickly.
+Most USSA races have caps and some tend to fill up very quickly.

 The “extra races” are the USSA Tri-State races, in both Massachusetts and Connecticut, which differ in number by the U group of the racer, and a few late season races, normally in New Hampshire.
 The actual number probably ranges between 7 and 10, depending on U Group.

-No, those are options for those racers interested in trying longer, more challenging courses that can be found at larger venues.
+No, those are options for racers interested in trying longer, more challenging courses that can be found at larger venues.
 The term “higher level races” is discouraged because it is the course, the terrain, that may be more challenging.
-While the competition may be tighter with a larger number of racing vying for the top podium spots, Bradford Ski Team members have proven to be fierce and top-notch competitors and bringing home some “hardware.”
+While the competition may be tighter with a larger number of racers vying for the top podium spots, Bradford Ski Team members have proven to be top-notch competitors and bring home some “hardware.”

 The BST slogan is...